 # High-level Overview

 The goal of the Cosmos SDK is to allow developers to easily create custom blockchains from scratch that can natively interoperate with other blockchains.
-We envision the SDK as the npm-like framework to build secure blockchain applications on top of Tendermint (opens new window).
-SDK-based blockchains are built out of composable modules, most of which are open source and readily available for any developers to use.
-Anyone can create a module for the Cosmos-SDK, and integrating already-built modules is as simple as importing them into your blockchain application.
-What's more, the Cosmos SDK is a capabilities-based system, which allows developers to better reason about the security of interactions between modules.
-For a deeper look at capabilities, jump to this section.
+We envision the Cosmos SDK as the npm-like framework to build secure blockchain applications on top of Tendermint (opens new window).
+SDK-based blockchains are built out of composable modules, most of which are open-source and readily available for any developers to use.
+Anyone can create a module for the Cosmos SDK, and integrating already-built modules is as simple as importing them into your blockchain application.
+What's more, the Cosmos SDK is a capabilities-based system that allows developers to better reason about the security of interactions between modules.
+For a deeper look at capabilities, jump to Object-Capability Model.

-One development paradigm in the blockchain world today is that of virtual-machine blockchains like Ethereum, where development generally revolves around building a decentralised applications on top of an existing blockchain as a set of smart contracts.
-While smart contracts can be very good for some use cases like single-use applications (e.g. ICOs), they often fall short for building complex decentralised platforms.
+One development paradigm in the blockchain world today is that of virtual-machine blockchains like Ethereum, where development generally revolves around building decentralized applications on top of an existing blockchain as a set of smart contracts.
+While smart contracts can be very good for some use cases like single-use applications (e.g. ICOs), they often fall short for building complex decentralized platforms.
 More generally, smart contracts can be limiting in terms of flexibility, sovereignty and performance.